muellermichel/Hybrid-Fortran/README.md

 5. Integrate your codebase into your production environment.

-Hybrid Fortran will speed up the porting of your physical packages massively.
+Hybrid Fortran has the potential to speed up the portation of your physical packages massively.
 It allows you to profit from lots of work that has gone into porting Japan's next generation weather model.
 More precisely, it will remove much of your burden in step (1), (2), (3) and (5), allowing you to concentrate on the really interesting problems, such as carving out the last 30% of your super computers.
-Please note that it may make sense to still adapt the framework to your specific needs in step (3).
+Please note that it may still make sense to adapt the framework to your specific needs in step (3).
 At [Typhoon Computing](http://typhooncomputing.com) we have the kind of know-how that will make this whole process as smooth as possible for you.
 But of course we very much invite to adapt this framework with your in house team - and we're always glad about pull requests.

 Example
 -------